hahaharmonica/hahaharmonica.github.io/_pages/about.md

 ---
 permalink: /
-title: "Whale hello there, I'm Monica 🐳"
+title: "Monica Hegde"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+Whale hello there, I'm Monica 🐳

 My Research Interests
 ====